ucgmsim/velocity_modelling/README.md

 # Install the modelling code
 pip install git+https://github.com/ucgmsim/velocity_modelling.git

-# Fetch/update the data (no Python package needed)
+# Fetch/update the data
-nzcvm-data-helper ensure                 # clone or pull, no LFS
+nzcvm-data-helper ensure               # clone if missing, else pull (by default also fetches LFS for full dataset)
 # or
-nzcvm-data-helper ensure --full          # fetch large LFS files too
+nzcvm-data-helper ensure --no-full          # fetch only small files, skip LFS

 # Confirm where it is
 nzcvm-data-helper where